Superconvergent Non-Polynomial Approximations: Conclusion

 \section{Conclusion}

-In this paper, we proposed superconvergent FV RBF-WENO methods which are built on a non-polynomial basis consisting of RBFs.
+In this paper, we proposed several FV WENO-RBF methods which achieve superconvergence using a non-polynomial basis consisting of RBFs.
 Superconvergence in the interpolation component of the reconstruction was achieved by exploiting the shape parameter in the definition of the RBF.
 More specifically, by analyzing the error in the reconstructions, we derived expressions for optimal shape parameters which improved the convergence order of the interpolation.
-While the methods developed in this work considered Gaussian functions, the same techniques can be easily applied to develop schemes based on other RBFs.
-The proposed schemes, whose constructions make use of fairly compact stencils, incorporate new smoothness indicators which were previously shown to be highly effective at discerning rapid changes in a function.
-To alleviate the heavy computational cost typically associated with WENO methods, we chose to implement these ideas as part of a hybrid solver that dynamically prescribes the reconstruction method according to the local smoothness of the function.
-The proposed schemes were applied to a solve 1D systems of conservation laws and compared against results obtained with a fifth order classical WENO method.
-While the proposed methods demonstrated improved shock-capturing capabilities over classical WENO approaches, the use of the non-polynomial basis was shown to be particularly effective for problems containing rapid transitions as well as complex wave structures and singularities.
-Furthermore, in the case of the pressureless Euler equations, the proposed RBF-WENO methods were experimentally shown to achieve their theoretical convergence rates, avoiding the order reduction encountered by standard reconstruction techniques.
-A highlight of this work is reflected in the blast wave problem (see Example \ref{ex:dshock} in section \ref{subsec: Weakly hyperbolic system}), where the proposed RBF method and standard WENO approaches lead to markedly different predictions of the shock.
-While these results suggest several avenues for future research, we plan to investigate strategies for further reducing oscillations, e.g., around transition regions, as well as extensions of these ideas to include additional spatial dimensions.
+While the methods developed in this work considered Gaussian functions, the same techniques can be easily applied (or adapted) to develop schemes based on other RBFs, as well as other bases.
+The proposed schemes, whose constructions make use of fairly compact stencils, incorporate new smoothness indicators which were previously shown to be highly effective at discerning rapid changes in a function, even on a small data stencil.
+To alleviate the heavy computational cost typically associated with WENO methods, we also implemented a hybrid solver that dynamically prescribes the reconstruction method according to the local smoothness of the function.
+The proposed schemes were compared with several competing methods using one-dimensional systems of conservation laws, along with a two-dimensional test problem to demonstrate extensions for multiple dimensions.
+While the proposed methods demonstrated improved shock-capturing capabilities, the use of the non-polynomial basis was shown to be particularly effective for problems exhibiting rapid transitions as well as complex wave structures and singularities.
+Furthermore, in the case of the pressureless Euler equations, the proposed WENO-RBF methods were experimentally shown to achieve their theoretical convergence rates, avoiding the order reduction encountered by competitive reconstruction techniques.
+A highlight of this work is reflected in the blast wave problem (see Example \ref{ex:dshock} in section \ref{subsec: Weakly hyperbolic system}), where the proposed RBF methods lead to markedly different predictions of the shock.
+While these results suggest several avenues for future research, we plan to conduct additional experiments to develop multi-dimensional algorithms and investigate strategies for further reducing oscillations surrounding transition regions and singularities.